Has your baby ever spit up all over your diaper bag while you were out and about?

 - Flip your bag over and repeat steps 6-9.

-- If your straps are made with the same material as the bag (i.e., not leather or suede), go ahead and repeat steps 6-9 on the straps.
+- If your straps are made of the same material as the bag (i.e., not leather or suede), repeat steps 6-9 on the straps.

-- Machine or hand wash your bag if able to.
-Be sure that all of the zippers and flaps are open before washing, and wash inside out if possible.
-I would use the gentle/handwash cycle on your machine with cold water and an extra rinse to be sure to get all of the suds out.
-If you have an interior rotator in your machine, be sure to use a mesh laundry bag to avoid damaging your bag.
+- Machine or hand wash your bag if possible.
+Open zippers and flaps before washing, and wash inside out if you can.
+I recommend using the gentle/hand wash cycle on your washing machine with cold water and an extra rinse to get all the suds out.
+If you have an interior rotator in your machine, remember to use a mesh laundry bag to avoid damaging your bag.

 - Hang to dry.
-Again, be sure that all zippers and pockets are open when drying.
-Dry in a well-ventilated area, but out of direct sunlight to avoid color fading.
+Again, leave all zippers and pockets open when drying, and dry in a well-ventilated area out of direct sunlight to avoid color fading.

-Leather bags require a little bit more attention than bags made with synthetic material.
-Follow these steps if you have a diaper bag made out of leather.
+Leather bags require a little more attention than bags made with synthetic material.
+Follow these steps if you have a leather diaper bag.

-- Dump your bag over a trash can and shake it a few times to remove any crumbs or debris.
+- Empty your diaper bag.
+Dump it over a trash can and shake it a few times to remove any crumbs or debris.

-- Vacuum the inside of your bag to remove anything you may have missed or if any animal hair has managed to collect in your bag.
+- Vacuum the inside of your bag to remove anything you may have missed or any collected animal hair.

-- Lightly rub the exterior of your bag with your damp cloth.
+- Lightly dampen a clean cloth with water, and rub the exterior of your bag with the damp cloth.

-- Next, spray a clean, dry cloth with a reputable, pH friendly, leather cleaner and start wiping the exterior of your bag in a circular motion.
-This will pull out all of the dirt and bacteria without damaging the leather.
+- Spray a clean, dry cloth with a reputable, pH-friendly leather cleaner, and start wiping the exterior of your bag in a circular motion.
+This pulls dirt and bacteria out without damaging the leather.

 - Repeat steps 4-6 for the interior of your bag.

 - Let sit and dry for at least an hour.